isomerpages/mci-corp/_digital-society/Test Page.md

 <details>
 <summary>How to apply?</summary>
-Please read through the <a href="https://www.mci.gov.sg/files/Translation/TTDS_Application_Guide_2024.pdf">Application Guide</a> to find out more about TTDS.
-Please take note that the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> has to be completed in one sitting, as incomplete applications cannot be saved as drafts.
-Hence, please set aside sufficient time to prepare the supporting documents required for the submission.
+Please read through the <a rel="noopener noreferrer" target="_blank" href="https://www.mci.gov.sg/files/Translation/TTDS_Application_Guide_2024.pdf">TTDS Application Guide</a> to find out more about TTDS.
+Please take note that the <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/ttds-application">TTDS Application Form</a> has to be completed in one sitting, as incomplete applications cannot be saved as drafts.
+Hence, please set aside sufficient time to prepare the supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats) required for the submission:
 <br><br>
-If you fulfil the eligibility criteria, submit the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> with the required supporting documents (preferably in Microsoft Word or Adobe Acrobat PDF formats).
-<br><br>
-1. <a href="https://go.gov.sg/ttds-cdp">Capability Development Plan form</a> - download the form and upload it to the <a href="https://go.gov.sg/ttds-application">TTDS Application Form</a> after completion
+1. <a rel="noopener noreferrer" target="_blank" href="https://go.gov.sg/ttds-cdp">Capability Development Plan form</a> - download the form and upload it to the TTDS Application Form after completion
 <br><br>
 2. Curriculum vitae
 <br><br>